jfrNebus/Safe_box/readme_english.md

 •	With protection factor applied over Ib:
 RBE = (5 – 0.7) / 3 * (1 / 25) = 35,8

-It was finally used the protection factor formula, with a common 22Ω value resistance.
+It was finally used the protection factor formula, with a common 22Ω resistor.

 <br>

-#### - Base-emisor resistance for 2N3904, and the resistences for the leds protection.
+#### - Base-emitter resistance for 2N3904, and the resistences for LED protection.

 <br>